Crew 215 Greenhab Report 16Nov2019

 CrewCar used and why, where?
 At Grand Junction awaiting Crew 216

-Summary of GreenHab operations: Atmospheric equalization to the green hab was carried
+Summary of GreenHab operations: Atmospheric equalization to the green hab carried out

 Summary of Science Dome operations: Washed and crushed gypsum samples, Re-bagged